 For this excursion, it is recommended to join well-organized bus tours from Salerno.

-These are a few of the possibilities to make the most of your visit to Salerno on a cruise.
+These are a few of the possibilities to make the most of your visit once docked at the Salerno cruise port.
 There are many other opportunities...
 Don't hesitate to contact us, we will be happy to help you with more information!